 2 Hour Clinic

 With many years experience cruising to Alaska on "Firefly"and anchoring out much of the time, Don has many stories of what to do and what not to do from first hand accounts.
 He addresses individual types of anchors.

 This course covers all the basic information you need to know when planning a cruise and while cruising.
 You will be hands on planning a cruise in this class.
 It is also a great overview of all you have been learning.
 Great class to take.
 You may find out that you "didn't know what you didn't know!"
 Fun & Informational!

 Instructor: Gary Yarus

 After completing this course, the boater will have the skills to understand weather forecasts and predictions, to make better instrument and visual observations from the boat and to know what it means when radio or television “weathermen” talk about air masses, fronts, storms, and fog.
-Throughout the course the instructors will show how to make observations and predications before the boaters have to apply their new skills on the water.
+Throughout the course the you will learn how to make observations and predictions when out on the water.